vtjnash/YubiKey-Guide/README.md

 # Creating keys

-Otherwise, to preserve the working environment, set the GnuPG directory to your home folder:
+Otherwise, to preserve the working environment, set the GnuPG directory to your home folder (default location for this):

 ```console
 $ export GNUPGHOME=~/.gnupg